-Cops are investigating the role played by a man who is seen walking ahead of the woman, carrying her bag at Lokmanya Tilak Terminus
+Police are currently investigating the role played by a man who is seen walking ahead of the woman in the video footage, carrying her bag at Lokmanya Tilak Terminus

 The Mumbai Crime Branch and the Kurla GRP claimed on Friday that they have positive leads in the murder case of software engineer Esther Anuhya, and are hopeful of cracking the case in another two days.

 In a CCTV grab taken from LTT, Esther is seen walking as she talks on the phone, while a man (circled) walks ahead of her, holding her bag